 Magnetic resonance imaging (MRI) scan

-Like CT scans, MRI scans make detailed images of soft tissues in the body.
+Like CT scans, MRI scans make detailed images of the body’s soft tissues.
 But MRI scans use radio waves and strong magnets instead of x-rays.
-The energy from the radio waves is absorbed and then released in a pattern formed by the type of body tissue and by certain diseases.
-A computer translates the pattern into very detailed images of parts of the body.
 A contrast material called gadolinium is often injected into a vein before the scan to better show details.
 This contrast is different than the one used for CT scans, so being allergic to one doesn’t mean you are allergic to the other.

 MRI scans can sometimes help show the exact location and extent of a tumor since they provide very detailed images of soft tissues.
 For mesotheliomas, they may be useful in looking at the diaphragm (the thin band of muscle below the lungs that helps us breathe), a possible site of cancer spread.

 MRI scans take longer than CT scans – often up to an hour.
 You may have to lie inside a narrow tube, which can upset people with a fear of enclosed spaces.
 Special, more open MRI machines may be an option in some cases.
 The MRI machine makes buzzing and clicking noises that you might find disturbing.
 Some places will give you earplugs to help block this out.

 Blood levels of certain substances are often higher in people with mesothelioma:

 - Soluble mesothelin-related peptides (SMRPs), detected with the MesoMark® test

 Mesothelioma can’t be diagnosed with these blood tests alone, but high levels of these substances can make the diagnosis more likely.
 These tests are not routinely used in most doctors’ offices because of their limited value.